wntrblm/nox/docs/usage.rst

 Skipping everything but install commands
 ----------------------------------------

-There are a couple of cases where it makes sense to have Nox only run ``install`` commands, such as preparing an environment for offline testing or re-creating the same virtulenvs used for testing.
+There are a couple of cases where it makes sense to have Nox only run ``install`` commands, such as preparing an environment for offline testing or re-creating the same virtualenvs used for testing.
 You can use ``--install-only`` to skip ``run`` commands.

 For example, given this Noxfile: